googleapis/google-api-nodejs-client/src/apis/videointelligence/README.md

 # @google/videointelligence

 > Detects objects, explicit content, and scene changes in videos.
 It also specifies the region for annotation and transcribes speech to text.
+Supports both asynchronous API and streaming API.

 ## Installation